Interesting Facts and Figures About the Lottery

 State lotteries at the turn of the century

 While state lotteries are still popular today, they haven’t always been as widely popular.
 In the early years of the 19th century, lotteries served as a form of social control.
 The price of tickets was prohibitively high for many ordinary citizens.
-To alleviate the problem, lottery brokers devised schemes to sell fractional shares of tickets.
+To alleviate the problem, togel online brokers devised schemes to sell fractional shares of tickets.
 These new schemes helped lottery brokers make much larger profits.
 The handbills that advertise state lotteries are an example of this shift.

 Per capita lottery spending